start portlet menu bar

 Look at federal grants

-These grants are from the U.S. Department of Education and generally do not need to be paid back.
+The U.S. Department of Education offers educational grants that generally do not need to be paid back.
 They are for students who have exceptional financial need.
 You can find a list of the federal grant programs at https://studentaid.gov/sites/default/files/federal-grant-programs.pdf

 The Federal Work-Study program provides part-time jobs for students with a financial need.
-These jobs are available to full or part-time students and can be on or off campus.
-On campus jobs include working for the school in the library, dining hall or helping a professor and off-campus would be a job at a private nonprofit or public interest group who are partners with the school.
-To qualify for work study, completing the FAFSA is required.
+These jobs are available to full- or part-time students and can be on or off campus.
+On-campus jobs include working for the school in the library, dining hall, or helping a professor.
+Off-campus jobs may include working for a private nonprofit or public interest group who are partners with the school.
+To qualify for a work study, completing the FAFSA is required.
 Work study is often part of financial aid packages.

 Ask for school assistance